-There was continued interest to enhance opportunities and places to learn for all ages, especially the youth - "they are our future".
-This discussion sparked interest from some residents to encourage diversity through "opportunities to learn from each other" to then appreciate cultural and racial differences in the community.
+There was continued interest in enhancing opportunities and places to learn for all ages, especially the youth for "they are our future."
+This discussion sparked interest from some residents to encourage diversity through "opportunities to learn from each other," with the goal of fostering appreciation of the cultural and racial differences in the community.

 The ongoing public debate between private schools and public schools raise concerns about the impacts on the community.
 Some feel that when parents make "preferred choices" to send their children to private schools, public schools will ultimately suffer the consequences of these choices.
 Further, there is expressed concern that some feel forced to send their children to private schools because there is a feeling that public schools are not up to par.
-Others express frustration that attendance of their child in a private school is not a choice due to affordability concerns.
+Other residents expressed frustration that sending their child to a private school is not an option due to affordability concerns.

-The presence of institutes of higher education, such as Caltech and the Art Center, were hailed as intellectual and cultural resources that enrich Pasadena residents and serve as a major regional draw to surrounding communities.
+Institutes of higher education, such as Caltech and the Art Center, were hailed as intellectual and cultural resources that enrich Pasadena residents and serve as a major regional draw to surrounding communities.
 In fact, one resident was prompted to tout Pasadena as a "world class city, with a variety of great educational institutions."